akazukin5151/koneko/README.md

 0. If you want to use the stable api, install [kitty](https://github.com/kovidgoyal/kitty) (Otherwise, you can use ueberzug with your current terminal, however note that it doesn't seem to work on macOS)
     * If using ueberzug, run `pip install ueberzug` first
-1. `pip install koneko` (or if you use [conda](CONTRIBUTING.md#conda-environment)...):
+1. `pip install koneko` (or if you use [conda](CONTRIBUTING.md#conda-environment)...)
 2. Run `koneko`.
 It will open a pixiv login page in your default browser and quit.
 3. Login to pixiv on your browser.
 If prompted, open the `pixiv://` link with "koneko pixiv login handler".
-If successful you should see a notification saying "Login finished!"
+If successful you should see a notification saying "Login finished!".
+If not, make a bug report at https://github.com/twenty5151/koneko/issues/
 4. Run `lscat 1 7` to help setup the recommended settings; copy to `~/.config/koneko/config.ini`.
 (Don't skip this step!
 Image display in the terminal is very sensitive to your config!)
 5. Run `koneko` again.
 Hopefully you don't see any error messages about login failing.
 See [usage](#usage) for how to use.